 Cash flows from financing activities include €609 million (previous year: €575 million) which was distributed to RWE shareholders, and €304 million (previous year: €155 million) which was distributed to non-controlling shareholders.
 Furthermore, cash flows from financing activities include purchases of €0 million (previous year: €1 million) and sales in the amount of €0 million (previous year: -€7 million) of shares in subsidiaries and other business units which did not lead to a change of control.

-1 2
+2

-To our investors Combined review
+Combined review

 of operations

 Changes in liabilities from financing activities are presented in the following table: